oddbird/greenmud/README.markdown

 To see what is there, you can simply look in the "deploy" folder.
 To run a server or deploy yourself, you will need [Hyde](https://github.com/hyde/hyde).

 It's not hard.
 Install that.
 Install this.
-Run one command and you have a website.
+Run one or two commands and you have a website.
 By which I mean a book.
 A digital web book that is still very much in development.

+Generate the deploy files:

+    hyde gen

+Generate a web server:

+    hyde serve [-a address] [-p port]

+`hyde serve` doesn't catch and deploy all changes to all files, especially html includes.
+If a file doesn't update, you can try re-saving the parent (non-include) file, or stopping the server to run `hyde gen`.
+I recommend running `hyde gen` before committing changes, to make sure all deploy files are updated.